isomerpages/govtech-stp/_atp-hong-kong/00c-atp-faq.md

 Visitors are responsible for making their own appointments with the testing institutions to take their pre-departure COVID-19 PCR test.
 They must also bear the cost of their pre-departure COVID-19 PCR test.
 Please check with the listed testing institutions for the cost of the test.

-Visitors, who are unable to produce a valid pre-departure COVID-19 PCR test result certificate during check-in at the departure airport in Hong Kong SAR, may be refused boarding by the airline.
+Visitors, who are unable to produce a valid pre-departure COVID-19 PCR test result certificate during check-in at the departure airport in Hong Kong, may be refused boarding by the airline.

 #### 21. Do children need to undergo a pre-departure COVID-19 PCR test?

 Yes.
-All visitors, regardless of age, are required to undergo a pre-departure COVID-19 PCR test in Hong Kong SAR within 72 hours before the scheduled departure time of their designated flight from Hong Kong SAR to Singapore.
+All visitors, regardless of age, are required to undergo a pre-departure COVID-19 PCR test in Hong Kong within 72 hours before the scheduled departure time of their designated flight from Hong Kong to Singapore.

-#### 22. Are visitors allowed to take a COVID-19 PCR test upon arrival in Singapore instead of a pre-departure COVID-19 PCR test in Hong Kong SAR?
+#### 22. Are visitors allowed to take a COVID-19 PCR test upon arrival in Singapore instead of a pre-departure COVID-19 PCR test in Hong Kong?

-No. Without a valid pre-departure COVID-19 PCR test result certificate, visitors will be refused boarding by the airline staff at the departure airport in Hong Kong SAR.
+No. Without a valid pre-departure COVID-19 PCR test result certificate, visitors will be refused boarding by the airline staff at the departure airport in Hong Kong.

 ### **Accommodation in Singapore**